axelska/congestion-tax-calculator/questions.md

 Do not know the correct toll free dates, so I can not debug it.

 Found it useful to remove more responsibility for showing if they are toll free to the cars.
+In this case it removed the bug from using "Motorcyle" and "Motorbike" interchangeably.

 Introduced a VehicleTypeHandler class to remove responsibility from other classes.